Resources

 • Supported Resource Types

-1. Selecting "Config" or "Apply" will allow you to apply the Query Filter to your resources view.
+2. Select Config or Apply to apply the Query Filter to your resources view.

 The name of the Query Filter will appear red if it is misconfigured.
 Hover over the name to see details about the issue.